 The test drive

-When you are looking for a new car it is incredibly important for you to have a test drive.
+When you are buying a car it is incredibly important for you to have a test drive.
 However, if you are not already insured on another vehicle, you will not be able to test drive the car yourself.
 This is why you need to take a parent, partner, or family member with you who can test drive it for you and make sure it is comfortable and right for you.

 When you head on your first test drive these are the questions you need to be asking: